top of page

-Mediation involves a neutral third party who assists the persons involved in a dispute to come to an agreement.
-The mediator uses interest-based negotiation to help the parties identify their needs, and understand the other person’s needs better.
-Mediation is a voluntary, non-binding process that assists people in reaching a workable agreement that fits their needs.
+Mediation is a voluntary dispute resolution process where the parties are assisted by a trained mediator, who acts as a neutral third party.
+The mediator facilitates the conversation between the parties and helps to guide them through the negotiation of an agreement.
+The mediator uses interest-based negotiation to help the parties identify their needs, and understand the other person’s needs better in order to reach a workable agreement that fits both people’s needs.

 The process is non-binding and the authority to make decisions remains with the parties.
 In mediation, issues can be resolved in a flexible and creative manner and in a respectful environment.

 Get in touch if you would like to know more about the mediation process and speak with a member of our family law team.